 Inspection of Foreign Ships (Port State Control Program).
-The Coast Guard conducts "certificate of compliance" examinations - both on a random and targeted basis - on foreign vessels that make port calls in the United States.13 The inspection program emphasizes compliance with environmental and safety standards and, particularly since September 2001, is concerned with port security as well.
+The Coast Guard conducts "certificate of compliance" examinations - both on a random and targeted basis - on foreign vessels that make port calls in the United States.
+The inspection program emphasizes compliance with environmental and safety standards and, particularly since September 2001, is concerned with port security as well.
 The inspecting officers verify that the vessels and their crews are in substantial compliance with international conventions and applicable U.S. laws.
 The pollution prevention examination covers the various waste streams onboard and related record keeping, which vary for different types of ships, and may include the following:

 - Oil pollution prevention systems include the oily water separator and the sludge containment system.
 The oily water separator is a high-maintenance device, and ships sometimes alter their piping to bypass the system.
 Further, pumping oily sludge ashore is expensive and ships have been known to take illegal steps to avoid it. - The black water system includes marine sanitation devices and other systems to treat, store, and discharge sewage. - Hazardous waste includes paints, thinners, and cleaning solutions that contain hazardous substances.
-The types and volumes of hazardous waste vary depending on the technology and processes used aboard.14 - Non-hazardous waste is shipboard garbage, including food waste, plastics, and other synthetic materials, as well as recyclables like glass, and aluminum and steel cans. - The gray water system includes discharges from the galley, sinks, showers, and baths.
+The types and volumes of hazardous waste vary depending on the technology and processes used aboard. - Non-hazardous waste is shipboard garbage, including food waste, plastics, and other synthetic materials, as well as recyclables like glass, and aluminum and steel cans. - The gray water system includes discharges from the galley, sinks, showers, and baths.

 In recent years, cruise ships, most of which are registered in foreign countries, have gained attention.
 These very large vessels carry up to 5,000 passengers who generate a large amount of sewage and gray water.
-(For additional information, see CRS Report RL32450, Cruise Ship Pollution: Background, Laws and Regulations, and Key Issues, by Claudia Copeland.)
+(For additional information, see CRS Report generally known as the London Convention; seven amendments from 1978 to 1996 addressed such things as incineration, low-level radioactive wastes, and industrial wastes.

-12 (...continued)
+&lt;sup>12 (...continued)